LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 ## Documentation:
 https://www.unicorn-data.com/unicorn-binance-websocket-api.html

-## Project, code and downloads:
+## Project, Code and Downloads:
 https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api

 ## Wiki
 https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/wiki

-## How to report bugs or suggest improvements?
+## How to report Bugs or suggest Improvements?
 First try the latest release via [download](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/releases) or with `pip install unicorn-binance-websocket-api --upgrade`.
 If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
 A demo script is appreciated.